 Comprehensive Global Settings

-The plugin allows you control how all your maps look from the one spot.
+The plugin allows you to control how all your maps look from the one spot.

-Additional CSS can also be specified to style the maps which allows, for example, for the marker details below the map to be hidden.
+Additional CSS can also be specified to style the maps which allow, for example, for the marker details below the map to be hidden.

 And if you need to tweak the settings for a particular map, you can override the global settings by adding the local setting to the shortcode embedded in the post or page.

 The standard way to insert a Google Map into a post or page is incredibly easy with Google Maps.

 Clicking on the new globe icon in the Visual Editor opens a dialog that allows you to create and configure a new map.
 Add as many markers to the map as you need by simply entering the address and clicking on the resultant marker to edit its title and description.